Our Top Ten Festivals for Students in 2026

 • Where: Seaclose Park, Newport

 Although the Isle of Wight isn’t the easiest place to get to for most students, the impressive line-up and vibe of this festival make the trip south well worth it.
-Camping is available so you can enjoy the entire weekend of entertainment!
+Camping is available, so you can enjoy the entire weekend of entertainment!
+Just remember to pack all your festival essentials!

 9. TRNSMT Festival